microsoft/vscode-docs/docs/containers/reference.md

 ## Docker run task

-The `docker-run` task runs (i.e. creates/starts) a Docker container using the Docker command line (CLI).
+The `docker-run` task runs (creates/starts) a Docker container using the Docker command line (CLI).
 The task can be used by itself, or as part of a chain of tasks to debug an application within a Docker container.

 The most important configuration settings for the `docker-run` task are `dockerRun` and `platform`: